Using images in content

 - Pedestrian pathways connecting all areas"

-Image alt text: "Detailed map of planned housing development with roads, lots, parks, and facilities, as detailed above"
+"Detailed map of planned housing development with roads, lots, parks, and facilities."

 Example: a simple reference map

-- Image: Simple CGI map showing a new housing development in an online press release
+A simple CGI map showing a new housing development.

-- Image alt text: "CGI graphic showing new housing development, school and car parks"
+"CGI graphic showing new housing development, school and car parks."

 Charts and graphs

-- Do not rely on colour alone - add labels or patterns as needed
+- Do not rely on colour alone.
+Use labels, markers or patterns to show meaning.

 "Visitors to Nottinghamshire attractions in 2024: